kenwer/detectorist/README.md

 - Confidence scores are now shown as tooltips when hovering over bounding boxes.
 - Object detection information is displayed in the UI.
 - The native file explorer is opened to show the cropped images after the crop action is finished.
-- Simple About dialog added with link to the project page
+- Simple About dialog added with link to the project page.

 #### Changed
 - The "Crop" actions have been moved into a dedicated "Tools" menu.